vuthalab/Novatech_409B/README.md

 ```

 ## Table Mode
 An extremely useful mode of operation for the 409B  is table mode which allows for the cycling of different settings in a timed or triggered manner (both hardware and software).
 The table mode works by cycling through different amplitude, phase and frequency settings.
-The table settings can be loaded by using the fill_table function which takes frequency, amplitude, phase and timearrays for the table.
-Then the table mode sequence can be turned on and off using the toggle_table() function.
+The table settings can be loaded by using the `fill_table` function which takes frequency, amplitude, phase and timearrays for the table.
+Then the table mode sequence can be turned on and off using the `toggle_table()` function.
 Some notes on timing:

-- The minimum time increment 100 us and the maximum is 25.5 ms (denoted as TABLE_HOLD)</li>
+- The minimum time increment 100 us and the maximum is 25.5 ms (denoted as TABLE_HOLD)
-- If time 0 is entered, that setting will return for 100 us and then return to the start of the table</li>
+- If time 0 is entered, that setting will return for 100 us and then return to the start of the table
 - If TABLE_HOLD/25.5 is entered, the table stays stuck on that setting until it is triggered out of it (either by software or hardware)
 -The software trigger can done using the advance_table() and a hardware trigger can be applied with a pulse to the TS port.

 Some things to note:

-- The table mode only works for channels 0 and 1 and must be run synchronously (that is, the same times must be used for each step in channel 0 and 1)</li>
+- The table mode only works for channels 0 and 1 and must be run synchronously (that is, the same times must be used for each step in channel 0 and 1)
-- Even if you're only using table mode with one channel, you must fill tables for both 0 and 1</li>
+- Even if you're only using table mode with one channel, you must fill tables for both 0 and 1
 - For hardware triggering, the 409B TS port triggers on a negative edge is.
-(This is the default and it can't be changed)</li>
+(This is the default and it can't be changed)
-- The table settings can be read out using read_table()</li>
+- The table settings can be read out using `read_table()`

 Here is some sample code that I use for pulsing 2 lasers using the table mode with a hardware trigger from the Pulse Generator: